flaskbb/flaskbb/docs/installation.rst

 `Supervisor is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.`

-To install `supervisor` on Debian, you need to install it with
+To install `supervisor` on Debian, you need to fire up this command:
 ::

     $ sudo apt-get install supervisor

 There are two ways to configure supervisor.
-The first one is, you just put the configuration to the end of the ``/etc/supervisor/supervisord.conf`` file.
+The first one is, you just put the configuration to the end in the ``/etc/supervisor/supervisord.conf`` file.

 The second way would be to create a new file in the ``/etc/supervisor/conf.d/`` directory.
-For example, such a file could be named "uwsgi.conf".
+For example, such a file could be named ``uwsgi.conf``.

-After you have choosen the you way you like, simply put this snippet in the configuration file.
+After you have choosen the you way you like, simply put the snippet below in the configuration file.

 ::